 The Greater Boston area has its share of dining spots that reside in rather odd places, such as eateries in the back of convenience stores (Vinny's at Night in Somerville), restaurants that are located in former (as well as still-operating) prisons (Clink in Boston and the Fife and Drum in Concord), and a watering hole that is located in the middle of nowhere on a narrow wooded side street by a pond (Dudley Chateau in Wayland).
 And one of the oddest of them all was a friendly little dining spot in the back of a Beacon Hill gas station called Villa Mexico.
-Sadly, this one-of-a-kind eatery was forced to close in early 2013 to make room for new development, but fortunately for Mexican food lovers around the city, Villa Mexico is open once again in a new home in downtown Boston, and while its location is no longer unique, its food items--and its owners--certainly remain so.
+Sadly, this one-of-a-kind eatery was forced to close in early 2013 to make room for new development, but fortunately for Mexican food lovers around the city, Villa Mexico returned several years ago, moving into a new home in downtown Boston, and while its location is no longer unique, its food items--and its owners--certainly remain so.

 All of the food at Villa Mexico is made fresh, so even though much of it is considered "fast food," it can take a few more minutes for the items to be prepared than what some might be used to at the national chains.
-A few highlights include the crispy tortilla chips that come with a house-made guacamole that has a slight kick to it and a smoky roasted pepper salsa that may be the best item of them all here; simple but delicious soft corn tortilla tacos, which can be ordered with marinated beef, chicken, pork, or chorizo (Mexican sausage); tamales that have a great texture and aren't greasy at all, with the shredded beef option being particularly good; freshly-made quesadillas that will make you forget about the ones often found in bars and chain restaurants; burritos that are among the best in the entire Boston area and can be ordered with mole poblano, chicken, pork, beef, or chorizo; a tremendous mole poblano plate that includes shredded chicken with a deep-tasting mole sauce, along with rice, beans, and salsa; and for dessert, a melt-in-your mouth tres leches cake and a similarly creamy flan.
-Prices at Villa Mexico are very reasonable (especially for downtown Boston), with prices for items mostly being under $10.
+A few highlights include the crispy tortilla chips that come with a house-made guacamole that has a slight kick to it and a smoky roasted pepper salsa that may be the best item of them all here; simple but delicious soft corn tortilla tacos, which can be ordered with marinated beef, chicken, pork, or chorizo (Mexican sausage), with the latter being a particularly great option; tamales that have a great texture and aren't greasy at all, with the shredded beef option being particularly good (and they can pack quite a punch in the heat category if you wish); freshly-made quesadillas that will make you forget about the ones often found in bars and chain restaurants; burritos that are among the best in the entire Boston area and can be ordered with mole poblano, chicken, pork, beef, or chorizo; a tremendous mole poblano plate that includes shredded chicken with a deep-tasting mole sauce, along with rice, beans, and salsa; and for dessert, a melt-in-your mouth tres leches cake and a similarly creamy flan.
+Prices at Villa Mexico are very reasonable (especially for downtown Boston), with prices for items mostly being around the $10 mark.